-Course title & Code Credits Lectur cours Tutorial Practical/ Eligibility criteria Pre-requisite of the course (if any) Social and Behaviour Change: Approaches and Strategies 4 3 1 0 Class XII pass NIL
+Course title & Code Credits cours Tutorial e Practical/ Practice Eligibility criteria Pre-requisite of the course (if any) Social and Behaviour Change: Approaches and Strategies 4 3 1 0 Class XII pass NIL

 - To understand the concept, approaches and theories of Social and Behaviour Change Communication (BCC). - To gain insight into the inter-linkages between communication approaches and behaviour change. - To learn the concepts of SBCC to specific issues such as health and environment. - To formulate strategies for social and behaviour change communication for diverse social issues.